Moshe-Immerman/Moshe-Immerman/projects.md

 # Projects

-The vast majority of my work has been on am enterprise software platform [papertrail](www.papertrail.co.za) - I am however avid open-source enthusiast.
+The vast majority of my work has been on an enterprise software platform [papertrail](https://www.papertrail.co.za) - I am however avid open-source enthusiast.

 # Ansible